Ys-Zhou/MyHexo/source/_posts/AWS DOP Hands-on Notes/DOP-Configuration-Management-and-Infrastructure-as-Code.md

 ---
-title: DOP - Configuration Management and Infrastructure as Code
+title: 'DevOps: Configuration Management and Infrastructure as Code'
 date: 2022-02-27 23:23:35
-tags:
+tags: AWS - DevOps Engineer
 ---

 # CloudFormation

-## Every topics in "DVA - CloudFormation"

 ## User Data
 - Use Fn::Base64 to pass the user data